jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

         # return not p not or not q
         return not p and not q

-  green again, I remove the other statements
+  still green, I remove the other statements

   .. code-block:: python